The SKS vs. The AK-47

 What makes these rifles so similar, yet so unique?

-In the realm of iconic firearms, the SKS and the AK-47 hold distinguished places in military history, as well as civilian use, and of course, a collector’s cabinet.
+In the realm of iconic firearms, the SKS and the AK-47 hold distinguished places in military history, as well as the civilian market, and of course, they both hold their places in a collector’s cabinet.
 These rifles, born in the mid-20th century, represent significant advancements in infantry weaponry and continue to be influential in the world of firearms today.
-Though they have similar structures and parts, and even fire bullets of the same caliber, these two rifles are very different.
+Though the SKS and AK rifles have similar structures and parts, and even fire bullets of the same caliber, these two rifles are very different.
 But what exactly are the main similarities and differences between the SKS and the AK-47 rifles?

 These two rifles have some of the richest history in firearms.
 Let’s take a deeper look.